mozilla-services/amo2kinto/README.rst

       -S SCHEMA_FILE, --schema-file SCHEMA_FILE
                             JSON Schemas file
       --no-schema           Should we handle schemas
+      --editor-auth EDITOR_AUTH
+                            Credentials to be used for requesting a review --reviewer-auth REVIEWER_AUTH
-      --certificates-bucket CERTIFICATES_BUCKET
+                            Credentials to be used for validating the review --certificates-bucket CERTIFICATES_BUCKET
                             Bucket name for certificates
       --certificates-collection CERTIFICATES_COLLECTION